OfficeDev/office-js-docs-pr/docs/get-started/create-and-debug-office-add-ins-in-visual-studio.md

 ## Modify your add-in settings

 To modify the settings of your add-in, edit the XML manifest file of the project.
-In  **Solution Explorer** expand the add-in project node, expand the folder that contains the XML manifest and choose the XML manifest.
+In  **Solution Explorer**, expand the add-in project node, expand the folder that contains the XML manifest, and choose the XML manifest.
 You can point to any element in the file to view a tooltip that describes the purpose of the element.
-For a complete list of descriptions, see [Office Add-ins XML manifest](../../docs/overview/add-in-manifests.md).
+For more information about the manfiest file, see [Office Add-ins XML manifest](../../docs/overview/add-in-manifests.md).

 ## Develop the contents of your add-in